A work in progress . . . keep checking back!

 Majestic

 Above is a rare acid-etched floral pattern.
 It appears in the 1908 Waterman catalog as "Etched", offered on cone-cap pens only.
-It is most often found as a half-overlay, though full overlay examples are known.
-By the time Waterman's 1919 catalog came out, "Etched" indicated an entirely different pattern, shown below, consisting of a lively, swirling carpet of hand-engraved flowers and leaves.
+It is most often found as a half-overlay, and in (unmarked) fine silver, though full overlay examples are known.
+By the time Waterman's 1919 catalog came out, "Etched" indicated an entirely different pattern, shown below, consisting of a lively, swirling carpet of engraved flowers and leaves.

-This later pattern is most commonly found on vest-length pens and on safeties, both short and full-length.
+This later pattern is normally found only on vest-length pens and on safeties, both short and full-length.
+The full-length slender lever-filler above was not catalogued in this pattern.

 Duchesse, a rare pattern found only on late-production 452½V pens and matching pencils.